Motor racing-Verstappen on pole after wild Canadian GP qualifying | Sports-Games

 Red Bull have dominated this season winning all seven races, Verstappen taking five to open up a 53 point gap at the top of the driver standings ahead of team mate Sergio Perez, who has won the other two.
 NOT PERFECT

-It was perfect timing for Hulkenberg who had just completed his flying lap before the session was called to secure Haas's best ever grand prix start position.
-"It was a wild qualy, crazy," smiled Hulkenberg.
-"Changing conditions are tricky, especially around here.
+There was no guessing on tyre choice for Q3 as heavy rain drenched the island circuit, McLaren's Oscar Piastri spinning and slamming backwards into the wall to bring out the red flags.
+That left Hulkenberg second but the veteran German, who has yet to stand on the podium in 188 races, was summoned to stewards afterwards for failing to observe speed limits.

-"Wet, dry and back to wet, you have to readjust all the time.
-"First row is nice, let's see how long we can keep that.
+"The ending of the day is not quite as good as it was earlier, that's obviously a pity and it's a shame not to be staring on the front row.
+We have to face the consequences with that," he said.
+"I think in terms of our race tomorrow it doesn't really change anything – the approach is the same and it won't impact or harm the outcome.
+We'll prepare as usual and race hard tomorrow."

-"A dry race will be very different.
-I just want to go out there, race as hard as I can and hopefully get a nice result."
-Alpine's Pierre Gasly provided the early shock when the furious Frenchman failed to make it out of first qualifying after accusing Sainz of blocking him.
+Alpine's Pierre Gasly provided the early shock when the furious Frenchman failed to make it out of first qualifying after accusing Sainz of dangerously impeding him.
+The Spaniard, who crashed his Ferrari in the morning practice, qualified eighth but the stewards agreed with Gasly and handed the Ferrari driver a three-place grid drop.

-Sainz qualified eighth but it was a day of problems for the Spaniard, who crashed his Ferrari in the morning practice, ripping the nose off the car before he faced disciplinary action for impeding.
+Stroll was also hit with a three place grid drop for impeding Alpine's Esteban Ocon, meaning he starts 16th and little hope of becoming the first Canadian on a home podium since Jacques Villeneuve was second in 1996.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)